 The Exceptional Dispatch Settlement price for incremental IIE that is consumed or delivered as a result of an Exceptional Dispatch for purposes of Ancillary Services testing, periodic testing, including PMax testing, or pre-commercial operation testing for Generating Units is the maximum of the FMM or RTD LMP or the Default Energy Bid price.
 All Energy costs for these types of Exceptional Dispatch will be included in the IIE Settlement Amount described in Section 11.5.1.1.

-11.5.6.5 Settlement of RTD IIE from Black Start
+11.5.6.5 Settlement of IIE from Black Start

-Unless otherwise specified in a Black Start Agreement, all RTD IIE Settlement Amounts associated with Black Start receive the Exceptional Dispatch Settlement price as provided in Section 11.5.6.1, but the costs are allocated pursuant to Section 11.4.
+Unless otherwise specified in a Black Start Agreement, all FMM Instructed Imbalance Energy and RTD Instructed Imbalance Energy Settlement Amounts associated with Black Start receive the Exceptional Dispatch Settlement price as provided in Section 11.5.6.1, but the costs are allocated pursuant to Section 11.4.

 11.5.6.6 Settlement of IIE from Exceptional Dispatches for Real-Time ETC and TOR Self-Schedules